pushcx/opinionated-forum/README.markdown

 ## TODO

- - Reserve topic title editing for original poster and admins
  - Only admins should have the Admin checkbox on profile editing
  - Give users a text box to add their own profile info
  - Remove 'quick' message mode, move posting inline